 In China, almost people across the country love noodles, all kinds of noodles like hand-pulled, homemade fresh noodles, sliced noodles and dried noodles with hundreds of seasonings and toppings.
 The traditionally most famous and popular noodles dishes for Chinese people is Dan Dan Noodles, Wuhan hot noodles, Beijing style Zhajiang noodles and Sliced noodles from Shanxi province.
 However, there are also up-rising stars like this Szechuan cold noodles, Chongqing hot noodles, chow mian, Qishan Hot and sour noodles，belt noodles and Henan stewed noodles.
 And our love towards noodles are long lasting.
 Elaine will introduce more Chinese noodles dish in future.

-- 3 teaspoons sugar
+- 3 tsp. sugar

-- 1 teaspoon vinegar
+- 2 tsp. vinegar

-- 1/2 tablespoon sesame paste
+- ½ tbsp. sesame paste

 - a small pinch of salt

-- 1 tablespoon light soy sauce
+- 1 tbsp. light soy sauce

 - When the noodles are completely cooled down, add shredded cucumber and all the other seasonings.
 Mix well and serve cold.